noahehall/theBookOfNoah/0current/languages/javascript/typeSystems.md

       - helps with immutability! #easyWin
     - interfaces allow you to set writeOnly (contravariant) props
       - helps with loosening types, e.g. during chaos engineering/monkey testing/api development! #easyWin
   - you want to use generics
     - refrain from using the `_` operator (to let flow infer the types)
       - it works as if you explicitly set the type
       - but its slower, and we like fast, #rickyBobby
   - dont refine your generics
     - instead add a type to them for clarity and specificity
       - ide follow this for all first-party code
       - This way you can keep the behavior of generics while only allowing certain types to be used.
     - if you instead choose type refinements, why bother with generics?
       - type refinements may still be useful for third-party code

-- sometimes

-  - may be appropriate, but not generally

-- never
-  - use anonymouse interfaces - just dont or die and go to hell where they code java with JSP

 #### gotchas